Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Take a look at the example above, Yami.
 This card increases the attack and defense scores of all Spellcaster and Fiend type monsters (including your opponent's) by 200 and reduces the scores of Fairy types by 200.
 If your deck is full of Spellcasters and Fiends, this card would work great for you.

 However, that's the downside of many Field Spells; most depend on you arranging your deck with certain monsters.
 Still, exceptions exist to this rule, and today we'll rank the six most useful all-encompassing magic cards!

 6. Clear World

-So, we already know that monsters have various types (fiend, dragon, etc.), right?
-Well, each has an attribute, too, like earth or fire.
+Each card brandishes not just a type, but an attribute, too, like earth or fire.
 Clear World assigns penalties to each player depending on the attributes of the monsters you have in play.
-The effects for each attribute are:
+The effects of each attribute are:

 These effects will hamper you too, so play Clear World when your opponent has many more attributes out than you do.
 Also, you'll have to pay 500 Life Points each turn to keep the card active, but its powerful effects can drastically impede your opponent when he/she gains the advantage.

 Mausoleum's effect allows you to more easily summon higher level monsters.
 Normally, when summoning a monster that ranks as a level 5 or higher, you'll need to tribute one of your monsters on the field.
 Some monsters even demand two or three sacrifices.